alessiav8/youtubers_analysis/README.md

 ###Run
 npm install
-npm run start <!-- to run from windows>
-npm run start-mac <!-- to run from mac>
+npm run start (to run from windows) npm run start-mac (to run from mac)